alttch/pulr/README.md

 load.

-The first (draft) Pulr version was written in Python, it isn't supported any longer, but kept in "legacy0" branch for a history.
+The first (draft) Pulr version was written in Python, it isn't supported any longer, but kept in "legacy0" branch.

 ## Protocols